rvdegroen/team-dishexchange/README.md

 # About Dish Exchange

 Dish exchange is supposed to be matching application app, where people can add their dishes to their profile and match with other people's dishes to eventually "exchange" their own home-made dishes in person.
 This application is for a school project so not all features are available.
-In [features](##-Features) we will explain which features are available.
+In [Features](#features) we will explain which features are available.

 ## Why Dish Exchange?